tomaarsen/TheNounProjectAPI/docs/rst/introduction.rst

 See :py:class:`~TheNounProjectAPI.api.API` for the other methods not listed here.

-See `the Noun Project documentation <https://api.thenounproject.com/documentation.html>`_ for more information.
+See `the official Noun Project documentation <https://api.thenounproject.com/documentation.html>`_ for more information regarding what information may be fetched.

 Output handling
 ^^^^^^^^^^^^^^^